How to Encourage Customers to Leave More Reviews

 Who is responsible for encouraging customers to leave reviews?
 Who is managing review responses?
 What will your brand do if a business location lacks reviews?
 These are questions to ask when developing your strategy.

 An outlined plan will help keep all parties accountable and ensure your brand gets the reviews it needs to succeed.

 Finally, your brand can encourage customers to leave more reviews by making sure the reviews that are left are heard.
 Your brand should pay attention to the reviews it receives and make adjustments based on both positive and negative feedback.

 For instance, if you get multiple reviews mentioning difficulty getting in contact with your business, this pain point needs to change.
-To do so, your business can leverage a reputation management platform that provides insight into the sentiment of your reviews, so you can identify and manage emerging sentiment trends from online reviews while analyzing shifts in online reputation over time.
+To do so, your business can leverage a reputation management platform that provides insight into the sentiment of your reviews, so you can identify and manage emerging sentiment trends from online reviews while analyzing shifts in local reputation over time.

 If a consumer notices your brand is paying attention to its reviews, it will increase the chances that they’ll keep doing business with your company.
 It will also attract new customers and, ultimately, more reviews.
 Our blog on brand reputation management shares additional reputation management efforts your business can focus on to keep customers happy.

 As a multi-location brand, encouraging customers to leave more reviews is a smart business move.
 Now that you know how to do so, it’s time to start.
 Managing reviews at scale can be challenging with 100s or 1,000s of business locations, but SOCi is here to help.